 Anna is the primary staff contact for all democratic procedures and representative systems and ensures the Executive team are fully supported in their work in this area.
 She is responsible for the organisation and delivery of all Union elections and provides administrative support to the Student Council, the highest democratic body of the Students’ Union.

 Prior to joining TU Dublin Students’ Union, Anna studied in Tampere University, Finland obtaining Masters degrees in both Adult Education and Administration and where she was an active member of student organisations.
 She has worked in recruitment and career coaching, and has postgraduate qualifications in teaching.

-Caroline Fabry was appointed Operations Executive in the TU Dublin SU since 2021.
+Caroline Fabry was appointed Operations and Finance Lead in the TU Dublin SU since 2021.
 Her role includes supporting the board of directors of the TU Dublin SU CLG for all their meetings, committees, and subcommittees.
 Her role is multifaced and also includes HR support to both operational staff and elected sabbatical officers.

 Before joining the Students Union, Caroline worked for a non-profit in the homelessness sector as project manager and in an international NGO in fundraising.
 She holds a master’s degree in Political Sciences.